 Whether you are new to SEO/SEM or you’re a digital marketing guru, evaluating and testing your digital marketing efforts is always vital.
 Luckily, search engines like Google already provide a wealth of free tools giving you the ability to take an unbiased look at your current marketing efforts.
 One such tool that Google provides is the Ad Preview Tool.
-If you are running ad campaigns with paid search, this tool is should be an absolute necessity.
-Today, we’ll explain how the tool works and the benefits it can have when evaluating your PPC campaigns.
+If you are running ad campaigns with paid search, the Ad Preview Tool is should is a necessity.
+Today, we’ll explain how the Ad Preview tool works and the benefits it can have when evaluating your PPC campaigns.

 Ad Preview Tool will take a snapshot of a search results page.

 Ad Preview does exactly what you would think: it gives you, the advertiser, an unbiased and up-to-date preview of how your ad and other ads look on a search results page.
 To demonstrate, let’s say you run a Ford Dealership and you just began running paid search campaigns to advertise your inventory of Ford F-150s and want to see how your ads are ranking.

 Consider what a car shopper would be searching to see one of your ads.
 They will probably search by model and another keyword, depending on what is relevant to the question that they want to be answered.
 For this example, let’s assume they want information on a lease, type “Ford F-150 Lease” into the search bar.
 What happens next is that Ad Preview will show us a live view of what this shopper’s search results would be, based on this phrase and the ad spending for it.
 It is important to note that Google will not register this as an actual search, which means it will have no effect on your spending for this campaign.